 Apart from their accuracy, many people like digital chess clocks as they are a bit easier to operate.
 They also tend to offer a few more functions that can really spice up the game of chess.

-For example, they can add extra time onto the timer for each move that you make.
+For example, they can add extra time to the timer for each move that you make.

 Controlling these two clocks will be a single circuit.
-Before you start the game, you will need to set the timer rules and the circuit will control the clocks based upon these rules.
+Before you start the game, you will need to set the timer rules and the circuit will control the clocks based on these rules.